martinthomson/http-replay/draft-thomson-http-replay.md

 A 4NN (Too Early) status code indicates that the server is unwilling to risk processing a request that might be replayed.

-Clients (user-agents and intermediaries) that sent the request in early data MUST automatically retry the request when receiving a 4NN (Too Early) response status code.
+Clients that send a request in early data MUST automatically retry the request when receiving a 4NN (Too Early) response status code.
 Such retries MUST NOT be sent in early data, and SHOULD NOT be sent if the TLS handshake on the original connection does not successfully complete.

 Intermediaries that receive a 4NN (Too Early) status code MAY automatically retry requests after allowing the handshake to complete unless the original